mbaily/fast_todo/README.md

 If you need to write or store more extensive documentation, I recommend dokuwiki (open-source).

+## Server and Client

+The server is Python + FastAPI.

+The main web client as of 2025-09-12 is called html_no_js.
+The other clients are prototypes or skeletons.
+The name html_no_js is now a misnomer as there is some javascript used to update the DOM, and other things.

 ## Quick server usage (Windows and Debian)

 This project can run either as a local app on Windows or as a server on a Linux machine (for example a mini PC running Debian).